brainstem-org/brainstem_support/docs/tutorials/sharing-project-publicly.md

 ---
 # Sharing data publicly
 {: .no_toc}
 Public sharing is handled through the projects.
-All datasets, animals, collections, and module data associate with the animals and datasets will also become public accessible.
+All datasets, animals, collections, and modules associate with the animals and datasets will also become public accessible.

 __Update public permissions inheritance picture__